How to Pick A Haircut for Your Lifestyle

 5. Fuss-Free Folks

 As our lives get busier, some of us just end up not wanting to spend so much time on our hair.
 Whatever the reason may be, a cut you can consider is the one-length cut, which is easy to maintain and does not require styling unless you want to.
 If you’re not fond of a chunk of strands falling straight down, add in some soft layers, which will naturally provide some movement to your locks.
-Even if you are looking for a no-frills-attached haircut, bear in mind that you should ideally visit the salon every six to eight weeks to trim off any split-ends and to maintain your look.

 An active lifestyle does not mean you need to compromise on your femininity.
 One of the best and most common hairdos sported by female gym-goers is a shoulder length cut.
-This cut is easy to maintain and can be tied into many different styles, preventing those pesky hairs from falling into your face while you work out.
+This cut is easy to manage and can be tied into many different styles, preventing those pesky hairs from falling into your face while you work out.
 Its versatility has made it a timeless favourite as you can go from the gym to date night without much fuss.

 The Final Takeaway

 After identifying your face shape, hair texture, and lifestyle, you may have found one or more ideal options for yourself.
 Some would argue that all three factors are equally important, however, one way you can narrow down your choices is to decide which factor is the leading priority for you.
 You can then eliminate the rest.
 Otherwise, you can always make a pros and cons list.

 Should you find yourself torn between two looks or more, feel free to consult your stylists.
 Our experienced team at YOON Salon can offer you professional insight to help you make that final choice.
 Ultimately, you choose how you want to express yourself and you should do it the way you want to.